ryregier/OAcounts/README.md

 https://doi.org/10.12... |  | journal-article |  |  |
 https://doi.org/10.12... | DOI Error... | journal-article |  |  |

-If the article is not OA then the OA? value will remain blank.
+If the article is not OA then the "OA?" value will remain blank.
 Sometimes the Unpaywall DOI can not regonize Crossref DOIs.
 This can be an error with the DOI or with Unpaywall.
 If this happens a "DOI Error.
-Unpaywall can not regonize this DOI" will appear as the OA? value.
+Unpaywall can not regonize this DOI" will appear as the "OA?" value.

 The open access version returned is the Unpaywall's "best OA location".
 How this is determined can be found on [their website](http://unpaywall.org/api/v2):
 >The "best" location is determined using an algorithm that prioritizes publisher-hosted content first (eg Hybrid or Gold), then prioritizes versions closer to the version of record (PublishedVersion over AcceptedVersion), then more authoritative repositories (PubMed Central over CiteSeerX).